Login

 Theatre Lighting Explained: Basic Principles of Lighting a Stage Production

-Lighting is a critical aspect of any stage production, shaping both the design and mood.
-Done well, it can visually and emotionally enhance the performance.
-Done poorly, it can take away from the audience&#;s experience.
-Here&#;s a brief overview of some basic principles to consider when lighting a stage production, incorporating various lighting sources and fixtures.
+Lighting is a critical aspect of any stage production, as it shapes both the design and mood.
+When executed well, lighting can visually and emotionally enhance the performance.
+Conversely, poor lighting can detract from the audience's experience.
+This article provides a brief overview of fundamental principles to consider when lighting a stage production, incorporating various lighting sources and fixtures.

-Lucky are exported all over the world and different industries with quality first.
-Our belief is to provide our customers with more and better high value-added products.
+Lucky products are exported globally across various industries with a commitment to quality.
+Our goal is to offer customers high-value products.
 Let's create a better future together.

 1. Consider Your Performance Genre